chesterelirosario/group-expense-api/README.md

 ## Tests

 Each module has corresponding tests to confirm that functionalities are working as expected.
-You can also use this as reference when doing API calls.
+You can also use these tests as reference when doing API calls.

 ## Questions?